ninjaaron/xonsh-quickstart/README.rst

 the following section.
 Additionally, quoting part of a string with special characters and leaving another part unquoted (perhaps for the use of a glob character) is not permitted.
 The creators of xonsh find this behavior to be "insane_".
-I find it omission to be rather annoying, and the command-mode way of interpreting such strings is not an improvement by any stretch.
+I find its omission to be rather annoying, and the command-mode way of interpreting such strings is not an improvement by any stretch.
 In any case, xonsh has mechanisms to compensate for some of this which will be covered in the next section.

 Command mode also supports ``&&`` and ``||`` operators for running